dtobe/aietes-js/README.md

     }
 }
 ```
-Format of an individual repsonse object.
+Format of an individual response object.
 ```javascript
 {
     status: 201,